trirawat131201-cpu/component-detection-dependency-submission-action/README.md

 | --- | --- | --- |
 filePath | The path to the directory containing the environment files to upload.
-Defaults to Actions working directory. | `'.'` directoryExclusionList | Filters out specific directories following a minimatch pattern. | `test` detectorArgs | Comma separated list of properties that can affect the detectors execution, like EnableIfDefaultOff that allows a specific detector that is in beta to run, the format for this property is DetectorId=EnableIfDefaultOff, for example Pip=EnableIfDefaultOff. | `Pip=EnableIfDefaultOff` dockerImagesToScan |Comma separated list of docker image names or hashes to execute container scanning on |  ubuntu:16.04,56bab49eef2ef07505f6a1b0d5bd3a601dfc3c76ad4460f24c91d6fa298369ab |
+Defaults to Actions working directory. | `'.'` directoryExclusionList | Filters out specific directories following a minimatch pattern. | `test` detectorArgs | Comma separated list of properties that can affect the detectors execution, like EnableIfDefaultOff that allows a specific detector that is in beta to run, the format for this property is DetectorId=Enable IF Default On, for example Pip=EnableIfDefaultOff. | `Pip=EnableIfDefaultOff` dockerImagesToScan |Comma separated list of docker image names or hashes to execute container scanning on |  ubuntu:16.04,56bab49eef2ef07505f6a1b0d5bd3a601dfc3c76ad4460f24c91d6fa298369ab |
 detectorsFilter | A comma separated list with the identifiers of the specific detectors to be used. | `Pip, RustCrateDetector` detectorsCategories | A comma separated list with the categories of components that are going to be scanned.
 The detectors that are going to run are the ones that belongs to the categories. | `NuGet,Npm`